makiaveli1/nexus/README.md

 - ### Design

        - The two main colours used are black, grey, and white.
-       - The font used is placeholder text
+       - The font used is arial
-       - Imagery place holder text

 - ## Wireframes
 <details>